nicoverbruggen/phpmon/README.md

 * macOS 12.4 or later (Monterey and Ventura are supported)
 * Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`
 * Homebrew `php` formula is installed
-* Laravel Valet (works with Valet v2, v3 and v4)

-_You may need to update your Valet installation to keep everything working if a major version update of PHP has been released.
-You can do this by running `composer global update && valet install`.
-Some features are not supported when running Valet 2._
+_Starting with PHP Monitor 6.0, you do not need to have Laravel Valet installed for PHP Monitor to work.
+To get access to all features of PHP Monitor however, installing Valet is **recommended**._

 For more information, please see [SECURITY.md](./SECURITY.md) to find out which version of the app is currently supported.

 ## 🚀 How to install

-Again, make sure you have **[Laravel Valet](https://laravel.com/docs/master/valet)** installed first:
+Again, if you want to have access to *all features* of PHP Monitor, I recommend installing **[Laravel Valet](https://laravel.com/docs/master/valet)** first:

 ```sh
 composer global require laravel/valet
 valet install
 valet trust
 ```

+Currently, PHP Monitor is compatible with Laravel Valet v2, v3 and v4.
+Each of these versions of Valet support slightly different PHP versions, which is why legacy versions remain supported.
+Please note that some features are not available in older versions of Valet, like site isolation.

 #### Manual installation (recommended, first time only)